All Episodes

 And I think everybody has a right to the assumption, presumption of innocence until proven guilty.

-And if this is a political attack, it is of the worst nature and remain reminiscent to me of what I told you would probably happen.
+And if this is a political attack, it is of the worst nature and reminiscent to me of what I told you would probably happen.

-They're gonna try and bork this guy.
+They're going to try and bork this guy.

 This is huge.